cogentcore/core/README.md

 * after beta: enable dnd to use OS DND when moves outside window

 ## General / Widgets

+* struct, map, etc views should have window title reflecting object type -- so sizing is remembered appropriately

+* mac crash on close font sel window.. reliable -- probably need a go

+* cursor on windows, x11 getting stuck with close popup..

 * linux: copy / paste puts in opposite order?